HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 ### **Third-party categories**

-We are relying on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/#third-parties-by-category">third-party-web</a> repository from <a hreflang="en" href="https://twitter.com/patrickhulce">Patrick Hulce</a> to help us identify and categorize third parties.
+We are relying on the <a hreflang="en" href="https://github.com/patrickhulce/third-party-web/#third-parties-by-category">third-party-web</a> repository from [Patrick Hulce](https://twitter.com/patrickhulce) to help us identify and categorize third parties.
 This repository breaks down third parties by the following categories:

 * **Ad** - These scripts are part of advertising networks, either serving or measuring.
 * **Analytics** -These scripts measure or track users and their actions.
 There’s a wide range in impact here depending on what’s being tracked.